 Designing Data-Intensive Applications

 I read this for fun to understand more about the data layer.
-Really well-written but I haven't been able to finish it yet.
+A really well-written tour through the issues of designing reliable systems.

 The Healthy Programmer

 Newsletters are a great way to stay up to date in this industry.
-I’m subscribed to, and can recommend, the following:
+I’m subscribed to, and can recommend: